FREQUENTLY ASKED QUESTIONS

 How will we be informed of game schedules and fees?

 The Athletic Department uses e-mail to send all information regarding schedules and fees.
-Please ensure that you have provided an up-to-date e-mail address in order to receive this information.
+Please ensure that you provide an up-to-date e-mail address in order to receive this information.
 You are free to contact the Athletic Department by e-mail, telephone or in person, with any questions you may have.
-In the event of inclement weather which necessitates cancelling practices or games, we will notify parents via e-mail, as well as on the St. John’s Web page, by 15:00.
+In the event of inclement weather which necessitates cancelling practices or games, we will notify parents via e-mail and the St. John's app.

 What sports does St. John's offer and when?

-St. John’s offers after-school competitive sports over three seasons: Fall (September–November), Winter (November–March) and Spring (March–May).
+St. John’s offers after-school competitive sports over three seasons: Soccer, Cross Country and Volleyball in the Fall (September–November), Swimming and Basketball in the Winter (November–March) and Softball, Baseball, Golf, Tennis and Track & FIeld in the Spring (March-May).
 Athletes may only participate on one St. John’s team each season.
-Please see the individual sports pages for more details.

 What is the Athletic Booster Program?

-By virtue of your child signing up for sports at St. John’s, you automatically become a member of the St. John’s Athletic Booster Program.
-Boosters support the Athletic Department in a variety of ways.
-Money raised through their activities purchase uniforms and equipment, among other things.
+By virtue of your child signing up for sports at St. John’s, you automatically become a member of the St. John’s Athletic Booster Program, a group of volunteer parents who, with the help of other parent volunteers, support the Athletic Department in a variety of ways.
+Money raised through their activities are invested back into the athletics program.
 Volunteers are crucial to the success of our programs, and all parents are expected to help where they can.
-Opportunities to volunteer exist at the Booster concession stand during practices and games.
+If you have a child involved in the sports program, you are expected to help at concessions at least twice that season.
 There are many other ways in which you can get involved.
 Contact the Booster president or the Athletic Department for details.

 What are season fees?

-The STJ Athletic Department charges a flat fee per athlete for each of the teams.
-Any ISST tournament travel will be in addition to the season fee and will only be billed to those chosen to represent St. John’s at an ISST tournament.
+The STJ Athletic Department charges a flat fee per athlete for each of the teams to cover coaching, uniforms, bus costs, etc. Any ISST tournament travel will be in addition to the season fee and will only be billed to those chosen to represent St. John’s at an ISST tournament.

 Your enquiry was sent successfully.